Vandannh/CryptoFile/README.md

 `CREATE IF NOT EXISTS DATABASE database_name;`

 After you've created the database you need to create a table.
 Below is SQL-code to do this.
-Change "table_name" to a table name of your choice.
+Change "table_name" to a table name of your choice and "database_name" to the name of the databas just created.

 ```
+USE database_name;

 CREATE TABLE table_name (
     id int(11) PRIMARY KEY
     username varchar(250),